 Oral antifungals to treat fungal nail infections include terbinafine (Lamisil) and itraconazole (Sporanox).
 Studies comparing these two medicines found that terbinafine cured the infection in 55% of people and itraconazole cured the infection in 26% of people after 16 weeks of treatment.1

-Fluconazole (Diflucan), ketoconazole (Nizoral), and griseofulvin (Grifulvin V) are used less often.
-Fluconazole seems to help, but not as much as terbinafine or itraconazole.1 And ketoconazole and griseofulvin may work, but there is not enough evidence from studies to say just how well they work.2
+Fluconazole (Diflucan)and griseofulvin (Grifulvin V) are used less often.
+Fluconazole seems to help, but not as much as terbinafine or itraconazole.1 And griseofulvin may work, but there is not enough evidence from studies to say just how well it works.2

 Oral antifungal medicines often kill fungi but do not immediately improve the appearance of the nail.